Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Applying Feature-Space Domain Constraints

-In this study, we consider the extracted domain constraints in the evasion attack that is supposed to prepare $\set D^a_m$ because we aim to augment $\set D$ with realizable adversarial examples.
-In fact, every adversarial perturbation $\delta$ generated by the evasion attack must satisfy both the feature space and extracted domain constraints (i.e., $\delta \vDash \Omega$ and $\delta \vDash \Gamma_{\set X}$).
+In this study, we consider our learned domain constraints in the evasion attack that is supposed to prepare $\set D^a_m$ because we aim to augment $\set D$ with realizable AEs.
+In fact, every adversarial perturbation $\delta$ generated by the evasion attack must satisfy both the feature-space constraints and our learned domain constraints (i.e., $\delta \vDash \Omega$ and $\delta \vDash \Gamma'_{\set X}$).
+Note that to adhere to our learned domain constraints, the evasion attack should add an adversarial feature alongside one of its relatively strong dependent features, as well as all its perfectly dependent features specified in $\Lambda$ and $\Upsilon$, respectively.
+The values of the newly added dependent features are determined based on the adversarial features using a regression model $\mathcal{M}$, similar to the method described in Algorithm~\ref{algorithm:pgd}.